floatdrop/gulp-watch/README.md

  * `end` — all files are stop being watched.
  * `ready` — just re-emitted event from `gaze`.
  * `error` — when something happened inside callback, you will get notified.

+### Migration from 0.7.x to 1.0.0

+ * __watch is not emmiting files at start__ - this is misguiding option, that pushes you to place watch before main tasks.
+It is better to give watch all globs and callback `function () { gulp.start('build'); }`.
+ * __watch is now pass through stream__ - which means that streaming files into watch will not add them to gaze.
+It is very hard to maintain, because watch is not aware about `glob`, from which this files come from and can not re-create vinyl object properly without maintaining cache of the `base` properties of incoming files (yuck).

 # License